 What kind of nutrients are we talking about?
 The kind and the quantity you supposedly get from supplements.

 If we were still eating wild plants, there would be no need for these supplements.
 One species of wild tomato, for example, as fifteen times more lycopene than a typical supermarket tomato.
 Some of the native potatoes that grow in the foothills of the Andes have twenty-eight times more phytonutrients than our russet potatoes.
 One species of wild apple that grows in Nepal has an amazing 100 times more bionutrients than our most popular apples; just a few ounces of the fruit provide the same amount of phytonutrients as six large Fujis or Galas.

-And one hundredth the sugar.
+How do you like them apples?
+One hundred times the nutrition — and one hundredth the sugar.
 And unlike most supplements, the nutrients in wild food are in a form your body can actually absorb.
 This book, then, is a step in the right direction, but certainly not the last.

 Eating on the Wild Side is supposed to be “a radical new way to select fruits and vegetables.”
 The word radical means to go to the root of something.
 Robinson certainly goes to root of the problem, but then immediately runs back to the surface, as if down there, one couldn’t breathe.